-Google launches digital marketing program for MENA startups
+Google launches digital marketing program for Mena startups

 PHOTO

+The startups also participated in 1:1 conversations with teams at Google to help address businesses challenges and find sustainable marketing solutions to fuel their growth.

-Commenting on the launch, Hisham ElNazer, MENA Startups Lead: “We’re very excited about launching our exclusive digital-marketing-first program in MENA to help rising startups in their growth stage benefit from available marketing tools and techniques to scale their businesses and expand successfully.
+Hisham ElNazer, Mena Startups Lead, said: “We’re very excited about launching our exclusive digital-marketing-first program in Mena to help rising startups in their growth stage benefit from available marketing tools and techniques to scale their businesses and expand successfully.
 Startups are core contributors to boosting local economies and we’re committed to increase our support to the wider ecosystem through mentorship, training and bespoke offerings.”

 Startup Expedition is a series of many upcoming digital marketing initiatives at Google, aimed at supporting the most promising startups in the region through tailored programs.
 More details about the program’s schedule and how to express interest will be shared later this year.